Last Updated August 19th, 2023 at 09:37 am by Lisa

-- Cooked raw meat like ground beef, ground turkey, or ground chicken can be used in this homemade recipe, it is going to taste better than dog foods that sit in a bag or on the shelf.
+- Protein Choices: Always use cooked raw meat like ground beef, ground turkey, or ground chicken in food for dogs homemade.
+It is going to taste better than dog foods that sit in a bag or on the shelf.
+NOTE: You need at least 1 gram of protein per pound weight of your dog.
+First, try using different proteins!
+Ground beef dog food recipes were the answer for my dog and approved by my vet.

-- Senior dogs lose their appetite and need soft food in small pieces as sometimes they don't have all their teeth to chew.
+- Best Senior Dog Food: Senior dogs lose their appetite and need soft food in small pieces as sometimes they don't have all their teeth to chew.
+Another great reason to try recipes for home cooked dog food!

-As pet owners, we want the best for our dogs, and yes it takes a couple of hours of home cooking to make their food.
-But it is worth it, the quality of our dog's life is worth it.
-I also think I saved a small fortune at the vets.
+As pet owners, we want the best for our dogs, and yes it takes a couple of hours of home cooking to make their food every couple of months.
+But it is worth it in my opinion.
+The quality of our dog's life is worth it.
+I also think I saved a small fortune at the vets' office!

-After some trial and error, I learned what Sassy's favorite homemade dog food is, and she likes it finely minced with ground beef and vegetables (no chicken-not even chicken stock in the rice!).
-You can create your own version or try this one, and you will find it is almost the same price as dry food for small dogs.
+You can create your own custom version or try this one to start.
+And will find it is almost the same price as dry food for small dogs!

 - 3 pounds ground beef (7 cups cooked crumbled ground beef)